lstejskal/adapi/README.md

   `campaign.pause!` (pauses campaign).

 * Adapi enables you to easily work with multiple AdWords accounts at the same time.

-Adapi is *still in development* and not nearly done yet!
-Version 1.0.0 should have all planned functionality.

 Adapi supports the latest version of AdWords API: *v201209*.